RayBB/openlibrary-docs/Using-Managed-Labels-to-Track-Issues.md

 If you have a large number of issues assigned to you, there may be times when you want to divide them into groups by your own criteria.
 You can do this by creating your own labels.
 They all go into the repository label set, so we ask that you:

-- pick your own color that you apply to all your personal labels, and
+- Pick your own unique (!) color that you apply to all your personal labels, and

-- prefix the label name with your initials.
+- Prefix the label name with your initials.

-For example, Charles Horn has labels with prefix `CH: ` and color #1d76db.
+For example, Charles Horn creates his own labels with prefix `CH: ` and color #1d76db.

-Labels that are grey and start with a tilde `~` are *deprecated*.
+Labels that are grey and/or start with a tilde `~` are *deprecated*.
 They typically are not used much, and shouldn't be added to issues going forward.

 ## Tips for Filtering Issues and Updating Their Labels